greenelab/phenoplier/nbs/05_projections/README.md

 # Projection of PhenomeXcan results into MultiPLIER space

-These set of notebooks project the PhenomeXcan data (MultiXcan results) into the MultiPLIER latent space.
+These sets of notebooks project the PhenomeXcan data (MultiXcan results) into the MultiPLIER latent space.
 MultiPLIER provides a Z matrix with gene loadings (genes x latent variables) that, as a transfer learning framework, is used to project smaller gene expression datasets into the MultiPLIER latent space.